mohsinshk/Angular/README.md

-# Angular
+# Angular 8- Practise with Examples.
-To Practice angular 8 concepts
+# Concepts.
+  # 1.Classes in Typescript
+  # 2.Routing Demo